scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 You conjure 3 fireballs which explode in a 5x5 area centered on points in range you can see.
 All creatures inside the fireballs make a Dexterity save against your spellcasting.
-On hit they take 2 wounds and 3 wound dice in damage, adding a wound die on crit.
+On hit they take 2 wounds and 3 wound dice in damage, adding a wound die on a critical.
 On success they take half damage, rounded down.
 The fireballs can overlap, with a creature making a single save against the spell.
 A creature hit by 2 or more fireballs adds an extra wound to the damage.

 Add an extra fireball for every level cast above 7th.